phpDocumentor/phpDocumentor/docs/getting-started/what-is-a-docblock.rst

 Read more
 ~~~~~~~~~

-- :doc:`running-phpdocumentor`, now that you have learned what a DocBlock looks like, shall we take phpDocumentor
+- :doc:`generating-documentation`, now that you have learned what a DocBlock looks like, shall we take phpDocumentor
   for a spin?

 - :doc:`../references/configuration`, there are a lot more options to phpDocumentor.
 To maintain consistent